txje/Unicycler/README.md

 The length of a long read is very important, typically more than its accuracy, because longer reads are more likely to align to multiple single-copy contigs, allowing Unicycler to build bridges.

-Consider this example of a sequence with a 2 kb repeat:
+Consider a sequence with a 2 kb repeat:
 <p align="center"><img src="misc/read_length.png" alt="Long read length"></p>

 In order to resolve the repeat, a read must span it by aligning to some sequence on either side.
 In this example, the 1 kb reads are shorter than the repeat and are useless.
 The 2.5 kb reads _can_ resolve the repeat, but they have to be in _just the right place_ to do so.
 Only one out of the six in this example is useful.
 The 5 kb reads, however, have a much easier time spanning the repeat and all three are useful.